spkennealy/Algos_and_Data_Structures/chapter_9_stacks_and_queues.md

 Therefore, Stacks and Queues have constant time Insertion and Deletion via their push and pop or enqueue and dequeue methods, O(1).

+### Space Complexity:

+The space complexity of Stacks and Queues is very simple.
+Whether we are instantiating a new instance of a Stack or Queue to store a set of data, or we are using a Stack or Queue as part of a strategy to solve some problem, Stacks and Queues always store one Node for each value they receive as input.

+For this reason, we always consider Stacks and Queues to have a linear space complexity, O(n).